 And Gulen, who is known to be ill and doesn't often leave his estate in the Poconos, is very much involved in this war.

 "Despite the illness.
 He must be very exercised at the moment," Parkinson says.

-*UPDATE: In a previous version of this story, we incorrectly stated Gulen lived in Amish Country.
-He actually resides in the Pocono Mountains.
+Correction: In a previous version of this story, we incorrectly stated that Gulen lived in Amish country.
+He in fact resides in the Pocono Mountains.